skastenhofer/amazon-chime-sdk-js/demos/serverless/README.md

 ### Cleaning up
 To avoid incurring any unintended charges as a result of deploying the serverless demo, it is important to delete the AWS CloudFormation stack after you are finished using it.
-You can delete the provisioned CloudFormation stack using the [AWS CloudFormation console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) or the [AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-deleting-stack.html).
+You can delete the provisioned CloudFormation stack using the [AWS CloudFormation console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) or the [AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-deleting-stack.html) as well as [delete the S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-bucket.html) that were created.

 ### Meeting dashboard
 The serverless demo uses Amazon CloudWatch Logs to visualize meeting events on the dashboard.